-- 15.1 The auditor of the Company is Deloitte LLP (the "Auditor") whose address is set out in Appendix D. - 15.2 The duty of the Auditor is to carry out an annual audit of the Company and to issue a report including the following statements: - a) whether, in the Auditor's opinion, the accounts have been properly prepared in accordance with the relevant Statement of Recommended Practice, the rules in COLL, and the Instrument of Incorporation; - b) whether, in the Auditor's opinion, the accounts give a true and fair view of the net revenue and the net capital gains or losses on the Scheme Property of the Company for the annual accounting period in question and the financial position of the Company as at the end of that period; - c) whether the Auditor is of the opinion that proper accounting records for the Company have not been kept or whether the accounts are not in agreement with those records; - d) whether the Auditor has been given all the information and explanations which, to the best of their knowledge and belief, are necessary for the purposes of this audit; and - e) whether the Auditor is of the opinion that the information given in the report of the ACD for that period is consistent with the accounts.
+- 15.1 The Auditor of the Company is Deloitte LLP (the 'Auditor') whose address is detailed in Appendix D. - 15.2 The duty of the Auditor is to carry out an annual audit of the Company and to issue a report including the following statements: - whether, in the Auditor's opinion, the accounts have been properly prepared in accordance with the relevant Statement of Recommended Practice, the rules in COLL, and the Instrument of Incorporation; - 15.2.2 whether, in the Auditor's opinion, the accounts give a true and fair view of the net revenue and the net capital gains or losses on the Scheme Property of the Company for the annual accounting period in question and the financial position of the Company as at the end of that period; - 15.2.3 whether the Auditor is of the opinion that proper accounting records for the Company have not been kept or whether the accounts are not in agreement with those records; - 15.2.4 whether the Auditor has been given all the information and explanations which, to the best of their knowledge and belief, are necessary for the purposes of this audit; and - whether the Auditor is of the opinion that the information given in the report of the ACD for that period is consistent with the accounts.